tmllull/game-of-life-telegram-bot/README.md

 _Level2_: small animals like rabbits, squirrels, small birds, goats...
 These animals are generally herbivorous.
 The survival level is 2.

 _Level3_: bigger animals, like pigs, cows, monkeys, giraffes, elephants...
-These animals are generally omnivores, but not as dangerous as predators.
+These animals are generally herbivorous or omnivores, but not as dangerous as predators.
 The survival level is 3.

 _Level4_: basically, big predators and mostly carnivores, like lions, tigers, sneaks, wolfs...
 The survival level is 4.

 With this, when the basic algorithm determine that an organism keep alive, the following actions starts:
 - The neighbors are relevant.
 In resume, if neighbors are more dangerous than the organism, the organism can be devoured.
 - If the organism is not devoured, there is a default probability of 5% that the organism die suddenly (ill, accident...).
 This value can be modified with every evolution (by default, increases 0.1%).
-- If the organism is not devoured or die suddenly, keep alive.
+- If the organism is not devoured or die suddenly, stays alive.

 ## GenAI integration
 GenAI?
 What can the GenAI do in an simple algorithm to create end destroy ecosystems?